jamesjsong/jamesjsong.github.io/_posts/2024-12-26-Father-Joe.md

 On faith.

 *What is faith?
 Faith is belief in the miracle of loving service.
-Two fish and five loaves—it is a miracle that God provides people with love in their hearts to serve to bring about his kingdom.
-So I’m very thankful for you and for donors who make this miracle, the school, possible.
-Like the five thousand that was fed with the two fish and five loaves.*
+It is a miracle that God provides people with love in their hearts to serve to bring about his kingdom.
+So I’m very thankful for you and for donors who make this miracle, this school, possible.*

 <p style="text-align: center;">*</p>

 On the Cambodia mission.

 *The Jesuits needed someone who truly understood Buddhism.
-So I was given this mission.
-That’s why I studied Buddhism in Sri Lanka and became an ordained monk.
+So I was given the mission of studying Buddhism in Sri Lanka and becoming an ordained monk.
 Actually, most of my friends here are monks.*

 *For me, there were two motivations.
 There was curiosity, but that was on the side.
 Mainly, it was love.
 How can you show Cambodians that you love them?
 You must know them.
 So in Cambodia, you* must *understand Buddhism.*

 *For me, two things are important about Cambodia.
-The raising of influential people in all areas of society who are competent—have the head—but not just that, but nurturing people who also have conscience—the heart.
+The raising of influential people in all areas of society who are competent—have the head—but not just that: nurturing people who also have conscience—the right heart.
 Second, it is good Buddhism.
-I have a Ph.D., but a monk’s words are a hundred times for influential in Cambodian society.
+I have a Ph.D., but a monk’s words are a hundred times more influential in Cambodian society.
 If Cambodian Buddhism is solid, Cambodian society will thrive.*

-*After twenty-five years of supporting 130 schools—we’ve supported Cambodia by paying salaries, training teachers, building schools—we realized that we needed to build our own school and operate it ourselves.
+*As for the Catholics, after twenty-five years of supporting 130 schools—we’ve supported Cambodia by paying salaries, training teachers, building schools—we realized that we needed to build our own school and operate it ourselves.
 That’s why this school was built.*

 *Right now we’re stretched too thin.
 If I was here, I would have advocated for having only middle and high schools.
 Then maybe our impact would have been greater.
 I would have voiced this more strongly, but I was abroad studying…*